-They aren’t very content to just sitting around, doing nothing.
-That’s one reason I believe the RV industry is experiencing a big bounce, despite an economy that seems to still be pretty flat.
-In particular, highly mobile Type B RV’s like the Roadtrek, Leisure Travel Vans, Pleasure Way and other models are seeing 20-25% sales jumps compared to other RV types.
-I’m sure it’s because they feed into that active lifestyle that Baby Boomers are living with the same gusto that characterized their professional lives.
+They aren't very content to just sitting around, doing nothing.
+That's one reason I believe the RV industry is experiencing a big bounce, despite an economy that seems to still be pretty flat.
+In particular, highly mobile Type B RV's are seeing big sales jumps compared to other RV types.
+I'm sure it's because they feed into that active lifestyle that Baby Boomers are living with the same gusto that characterized their professional lives.

-In fact, the experts tell us that whether RVing or some other activity, today’s retiree is more active and busy than any previous generation.
+In fact, the experts tell us that whether RVing or some other activity, today's retiree is more active and busy than any previous generation.
 So it was with the man I profile in this video.
-He’s Bruce Peterson, 63, from Rock Island, IL.
-Bruce led the fast-paced, high paying life of a hospital CEO in Rochelle, IL for more than 20 years.
+He's Bruce Peterson, from Rock Island, Illinois.
+Bruce led the fast-paced, high paying life of a hospital CEO in Rochelle, Illinois, for more than 20 years.
 We met him back in 2012.

-He recently retired.
-But he’s far from inactive.
+He retired a few years ago.
+But he was far from inactive.
 Instead, he is a canoe maker.